OMGLASERSPEWPEWPEW/craft-writing/Writing/Wake/Wake-part-one.md

 	Athey sits low on the scuffed diamond-plate steps, heels digging into the dirt.
 The air tastes of dust and diesel.
-Behind her is the lift up to her residential stack, clattering idly.
+Behind her is the lift to her residential stack, clattering idly.
 Dark clouds coil overhead, spiraling inward like a hurricane's slow breath.
-	She crunches through a carrot.
+	She crunches on a carrot.
 Let's retask, she thinks.
 	The subtle warmth at the base of Athey's skull flits in response—egg-sized, robin swift.
 But above and beside that, a heavier warmth presses against her right temple.
 The recording.
 Still there, waiting.
 	«Target of interest?» says the voice in Athey’s head, dispassionate.
 	Indonesia, Vietnam. …Anything special about that wall?